MarioLisbona/CA-T1A1-workbook/README.md

 (a)  entry onto or into the premises without the express or implied consent of the owner or occupier of the premises, or (b)  interference with the computer or a computer network on the premises without the express or implied consent of the person having lawful possession or lawful control of the computer or computer network."

 Both these sections of the Surveillance Devices Act 2007 make it quite clear that you cannot record someone's location and movements or the data they send or receive from their devices without their consent.
-However, outside Australia, as I explain in the case study below, the increased use of spy apps being used in relationships that have broken down falls into a grey area and put a spotlight on the need for laws to catch up with the every growing pace of technological development.
+However, outside Australia, as I explain in the case study below, the increased use of spy apps being used in relationships that have broken down falls into a grey area and has put a spotlight on the need for laws to catch up with the ever growing pace of technological development.
 (NSW Government) [^67]

 ### **Case Study: GPS tracking data and other types of data - Monitoring spouses with Spyware**

 Conduct **research** into a case study of **ONE** of the ethical issues you have chosen **discuss** how an ethical IT professional should respond to the case study and how they might mitigate or prevent ethical breaches. *(Word count guide: 400 - 600 words)*

 Monitoring devices, sometimes referred to as Spyware are devices that were once only available to governments and corporations have now become so inexpensive that they are being used by people suspicious that their partners may be cheating on them.
-Although illegal in Australia, these spyware apps operate in a legal grey are in other parts of the world.
+Although illegal in Australia, these spyware apps operate in a legal grey area in other parts of the world.
 Josh King who is the Chief Legal Officer of an online legal marketplace in the us says

 >“It’s a legal grey area, in that the laws haven’t been truly tested in this arena as of yet since the technology is relatively new, so as relevant cases move through the legal system, they’ll be decided on a case by case basis,” (Jenny Harrison 2019)[^68]

 Steven Burgess of Burgess Consulting & Forensics explains that in the US